choonghyunryu/dlookr/README.md

 DBMS table.

 Using the `collect_size` argument, you can perform EDA with the corresponding number of sample data.
-If the number of data is very large, use `collect_size`.
+If the number of data is huge, use `collect_size`.

 ``` r
 # create html file. file name is EDA_TB_CARSEATS.html